What is Air France policy on carry-on allowance?

-- Bicycles and scuba tanks are not included in your baggage allowance and accepted upon payment of an extra fee (€40-65 domestic and regional network, €100-125 long-haul flights).
+- Bicycles and scuba tanks are not included in your baggage allowance and accepted upon payment of an extra fee (€40-65 domestic and regional network and medium-haul flights, €100-125 long-haul flights).

 - Surfboards, bodyboards, kite surfboards, windsurf boards and longboards not exceeding 23 kg and 300 cm are included in your baggage allowance, being considered standard baggage on all flights except to/from the U.S., Canada, and Mexico.
-On flights to/from the U.S., Canada, and Mexico, boards are considered standard baggage if less than 107 cm (42 in) in length and less than 23 kg (50 lbs) in weight, but boards between 107 and 300 cm length are not included in your baggage allowance and accepted upon payment of an extra fee (€40-65 domestic and regional network, €100-125 long-haul flights).
+On flights to/from the U.S., Canada, and Mexico, boards are considered standard baggage if less than 107 cm (42 in) in length and less than 23 kg (50 lbs) in weight, but boards between 107 and 300 cm in length are not included in your baggage allowance and accepted upon payment of an extra fee (€40-65 domestic and regional network and medium-haul flights, €100-125 long-haul flights).

 Additional Baggage Allowance